Skip to Content

 Photos are the best way to remember moments, so get everyone together and organize an at-home photoshoot using props you find around the house.

-Props that work well include: a string of battery-powered Christmas lights, cookie cutters, ornaments, Christmas wreaths, signs, stockings, garland, Santa hats, Christmas jammies, and so many other items.
+Props that work well include a string of battery-powered Christmas lights, cookie cutters, ornaments, Christmas wreaths, signs, stockings, garlands, Santa hats, Christmas jammies, and so many other items.

 You can find a ton of stuff at your local dollar store or in the Dollar Spot at Target.
-And look around your house and ask friends/families to borrow Christmas decor.
+Look around your house and ask friends/families to borrow Christmas decor.

 Get as creative as it gets, and don’t forget to shoot at least one or two pictures with that ugly Christmas sweater you secretly love!